 The policies and requirements listed below apply to all graduate programs.
 Requirements specific to one program are listed under that program.
+Consult the section of this Bulletin on "General Academic Policy" for additional policies not given below.

 ADMISSION

 Admission into graduate programs is granted after approval of a formal application.
 Applications may be obtained from the Office of Graduate Programs.
 Official transcripts from colleges attended must be mailed from the registrar directly to the Office of Graduate Programs.
 A check for \$25, made out to Spring Hill College, must accompany application for admission.